 Stealing an adult’s identity needs more than a photo.
 Stealing a child’s identity usually means having two or three images.
 You might be wondering why someone might be trying to steal your child’s identity.
 People might do it because of a joke, or something more serious like baby role-playing.

 Your baby’s photo might be used as a meme or in some other form.
 The point is that your baby’s photo is used without your permission.
-The best-case scenario might be them getting the Baby of the Year Award, and the worst-case scenario is somebody role-playing as your baby.
+The best-case scenario might be them getting the Baby of the Year Award.
+The worst-case scenario is somebody role-playing as your baby.

 Sexual Predators Might Use Them

 Pedophiles can use your child’s photos to track down you and your child.
 It’s not particularly hard to find someone’s address through social media especially if they’re super active on a specific platform.
-Online stalking is a Christmas gift to sexual predators; they can stalk your child without ever running into trouble for it.
+Stalking children online is a Christmas gift to sexual predators.
+They can stalk your child without ever running into trouble for it.

 Should I Post Pictures of My Child on Social Media?

-If you think that your child is posting images of themself on social media, try to have a chat with them.
-Talk to them about the dangers of posting children’s pictures on social media.
+If you think your child is posting images of themself on social media, try to have a chat with them.
+Talk to them about the dangers of posting children’s pictures on social media sites.
 If you feel like they’re not listening, you might want to use a parental control app.
 This way you can manage your child’s digital presence much more efficiently.
 Safes enables you to:

-Ironically, I’ll be trying to block my mother’s social media apps with Safes, because I know from the bottom of my heart, she’ll post the image of me in a bathtub the instant she gets into Instagram.
+Ironically, I’ll be trying to block my mother’s social media apps with Safes.
+That’s because I know from the bottom of my heart that she’ll post the image of me in a bathtub the instant she gets into Instagram.

 Frequently Asked Questions About the Dangers of Posting Children’s Pictures on Social Media